 It's common for "main street" business owners to rely on their local network, chamber of commerce associations, and social media to "get their name out there" in the community.
 And in many towns and industries, it works.
-But if your business doesn't have a local search marketing plan in 2023, you'll miss out on one of the lowest cost-per-lead options available.
+But if your business doesn't have a local search marketing plan in 2023, your company is going to be invisible to a large segment of your target audience.

 In 2019, Think With Google recognized the value of local search marketing for local businesses and the association with mobile devices.
 Keep reading to review the changes that Google has implemented to improve search results on mobile devices and the tools they offer to small business owners.

 The Growth of Local Searches on Smartphones